Lego minifigure: Torso

-Minifigures built from special, uniquely molded pieces were first introduced in Life on Mars.
+Minifigures built from special, uniquely molded pieces were first introduced in "Life on Mars".
 Martians are composed of five tools: two pairs of double arms, a mechanical torso, a conjoined leg piece, and a head.
-This configuration is also used for many Star Wars droids; Battle Droids follow the same pattern, while Super Battle Droids feature a head fixed to a torso, General Grievous has space for four arms, and IG-88 has a head constructed of other Lego pieces.
-Other droids, such as Droidekas, Spider Droids and Pit Droids, are constructed entirely from standard Lego pieces, yet are still generally considered minifigures.
+This configuration is also used for many Star Wars droids; standard battle droids follow the same pattern, while super battle droids feature a head fixed to a torso, General Grievous has space for four arms, and IG-88 has a head constructed of other Lego pieces.
 R2-D2 and other astromech droids are constructed from unique parts, with a separate top, body and legs.
-The robots of Exo-Force, Mars Mission commander aliens and Bionicle miniatures have a design similar to the Star Wars Battle Droids, but with separate legs, movable hands, and a head affixed to a small torso.
-Hagrid, the half-giant character from the Harry Potter series, uses a larger minifigure body, with only the head being separable.
+The robots of Exo-Force, Mars Mission commander aliens and Bionicle miniatures have a design similar to the Star Wars battle droids, but with separate legs, movable hands, and a head affixed to a small torso.
+Hagrid, the half-giant character from the Harry Potter series uses a larger minifigure body, with only the head being separable.

-Skeletons, usually found in Castle, Pirate, and Indiana Jones sets, use the standard minifigure head, but unique torsos, arms, and legs designed to resemble a skeletal structure; although different, these figure parts are still detachable.
+Skeletons use the standard minifigure head, but unique torsos, arms, and legs designed to resemble a skeletal structure; although different, these figure parts are still detachable.
 Skeleton figures and others alike stir up controversy on whether they should be considered a minifigure or just a "figure", due to the lack of standard minifigure parts.

-Additionally, some minifigures, mostly pirates, sometimes include peg legs and hooks for hands.
+Additionally, some minifigures, mostly pirates, sometimes include peg legs and hook hands.